UrbanInstitute/ed-data/master_sheet_graph_edits.md

   ```

 - **Figure 3-18:**
+ - **First Set**
+  - add ` subtitle="Ages 18–34, by gender and age" ` to jsx file
   - Set max value and change number of ticks for first pair

   ```
   "y": {